 Gastrointestinal illnesses are very common.
 Some may last for only a day or two; others are long term.
 Learn here about their causes, symptoms and treatments.

-Links to trusted information about intestinal diseases.
+Links to our information partners' articles about intestinal diseases.

 A hemicolectomy is an operation where a section of the large intestine is removed.
 It is usually done to treat a condition such as bowel cancer.

 Flatulence is the passing of air or gas from the intestine and through the anus, often accompanied by a sound and smell.
 Read more about flatulence.

 Giardia is an infection of the bowel and gut, particularly the small intestine.
 Learn more about the cause and symptoms of giardia as well as prevention tips.

 Lactose intolerance can usually be diagnosed through test runs.
 It can also be diagnosed with breath tests, blood glucose test and a biopsy of the small intestine.

 Lactose intolerance occurs when the body doesn’t produce enough lactase, the enzyme that breaks down lactose in the intestine.
 Here’s some common causes.

 Gastric bypass surgery, a very effective surgery for weight loss, helps you lose weight by changing how your stomach and small intestine absorb food.

 An inguinal hernia is a lump which appears in the passage where blood vessels pass through your abdominal wall.
 It can be dangerous because your intestines can have their blood supply cut off.

 Your digestive system breaks down the food you eat into nutrients such as carbohydrates, fats and proteins.
 Find out about how it works and some related conditions.